Castor Oil & Derivatives Industry & Trade

 Castor Oil Storage, Packaging and Shelf Life

-· Because the castor oil contains double bonds in its lipid structure, it is prone to an undesirable reaction called lipid oxidation (Lipid Oxidation Info from Auburn University - PDF).
+· Because the castor oil contains double bonds in its lipid structure, it is prone to an undesirable reaction called lipid oxidation.
 Lipid oxidation occurs when the double bonds in the fatty acid react with oxygen to form peroxides - this changes the chemical nature of the oil.
 There are many factors which influence the rate of oxidation in foods: fatty acid composition, free fatty acids versus the corresponding acylglycerols, oxygen concentration, temperature, pro-oxidants, radiant energy (visible and ultraviolet light), and the presence of antioxidants.

 · Owing to the above reasons, castor oil is stored in a controlled environment.
 That includes removing oxygen, storing the oil in a cool place, placing the oil in an opaque container, removal of pro-oxidants (e.g., cobalt, copper, iron, manganese, and nickel), and possibly adding antioxidants.
 Castor oil is not as prone to oxidation as much as other oils unless exposed to high temperatures.